 Drug Testing Procedures (continued)

-Collection procedures for urine specimen shall be developed, maintained, and administered by the testing laboratory in an effort to minimize any intrusion or embarrassment for each student, to ensure the proper identification of students and the student’s specimen, to minimize the likelihood of the adulteration of a urine specimen, and to maintain complete confidentiality of test results.
+Collection procedures for urine/saliva specimen shall be developed, maintained, and administered by the testing laboratory in an effort to minimize any intrusion or embarrassment for each student, to ensure the proper identification of students and the student’s specimen, to minimize the likelihood of the adulteration of a urine specimen, and to maintain complete confidentiality of test results.
 To that end, the procedure will require:

 The presence of a sponsor, coach, staff member, principal, and/or assistant principal immediately prior to the collection process to ensure proper student identification.